Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

     },
 ```

-create the script to create the new task definition
+Create the new task definition:
-on the folder aws-bootcamp-cruddur-2023/bin/backend create a file called register.
+in the folder `aws-bootcamp-cruddur-2023/bin/backend` create a file called `register`:
 ```sh
 #! /usr/bin/bash